Heyian/Scripts/README.md

 This script is used in conjunction with `directory-size-exclusion.txt` and launch with the systemd service `node_exporter_directory_size.service`
 This script will write the sizes of specific folders called after the command (see `node_exporter_directory_size.service` for example) to a prometheus textfile collector.

+- test_apps_after_update.sh

+I run Hyprland on Arch, so yeah, things break more often than I'd like.
+This script runs automatically after a reboot and tests a bunch of apps to see if anything important broke